 Our priority funds listed here are most in need of your support right now.

 - General Scholarships are awarded to students based on need each academic year.
 Scholarships averaged about $1,300 in the 2019-2020 academic year with a minimum award of $500.
-Approximately 4,700 applications were received by the Foundation and over 2,300 awards were made.
+We received approximately 4,700 applications and made more than 2,300 awards.

 - Presidential Scholars will be open to students of all backgrounds who are committed to increasing the college completion rates of African American men and to increasing the representation of African American men in high workforce need areas.
 The program will provide financial aid support, academic support, student support services, and internal and external mentors to students who reflect its stated commitment and program goals.

-- Dreamers Scholarship, which assists high-achieving graduates of Montgomery County Public Schools who came to this country with their families as children and who are undocumented immigrants through no fault of their own.
+- Dreamers Scholarship assists high-achieving graduates of Montgomery County Public Schools who came to this country with their families as children and who are undocumented immigrants through no fault of their own.